visgraf/vfx/README.md

   - The instructios for building and testing these modules are presented in the README files inside the directories: ./matchcmove and ./s3d-ptrace.

-  - For those interested in seeing the results as soon as possible, we recommend trying the s3d-ptrace demos first.
+  - We very recommend trying the s3d-ptrace demos first.

-  - Obs: The rendering programs used for the demo of the Cornell Box and for the VFX scenes are configured to produce high-quality results.
+  - Note: The rendering programs used for the demo of the Cornell Box and for the VFX scenes are configured to produce high-quality results.
 If the user prefers faster rendering at the cost of image quality, they can reduce the number of rays traced per pixel by decreasing the MAX_PTRACE_SAMPLES macro in the files s3d-ptrace/proj/ptrace/main.c and s3d-ptrace/proj/mmove/main.c before installing.